Visiting Assistant Professor of Video and Film

-At present, she is a visiting assistant professor of video and film in the School of Humanities, Arts, and Cultural Studies, Hampshire College, and a research associate at the Five College Women’s Studies Research Center, Five Colleges Incorporated (FCI) in Amherst, MA.
+At present, she is a visiting assistant professor of video and film at Hampshire College, and a research associate at the Five College Women’s Studies Research Center, Five Colleges Incorporated (FCI) in Amherst, MA.
 In the summer of 2017, Patricia was the faculty director of the Screenwriting For Film and Video Program at Hampshire College.
 She lives in the neighboring city of Northampton.

 Patricia holds an M.F.A. from the University of California, San Diego and is a graduate of the Film and Video Production Program at Third World Newsreel.
 She has served in the selection committee for the New York Foundation for the Arts and has curated several film and video programs in film and video festivals.